CAROLA JONES: Artist & Designer

 Picture

-Website Created 2010 and Last Updated May 2025. | Copyright (c) 2010 - 2025 by Carola Jones for Carola Jones, Teaching Artist.
+Website Created 2010 and Last Updated November, 2025. | Copyright (c) 2010 - 2025 by Carola Jones for Carola Jones, Teaching Artist.
 All rights reserved.
-Except as permitted under the U.S. Copyright Act of 1976, no part of this website including all images may be reproduced, distributed, or transmitted in any form or by any means or stored in a database or retrieval system, without the prior written permission of Carola Jones, Teaching Artist
+Except as permitted under the U.S. Copyright Act of 1976, no part of this website or in-person workshops including all images, videos and recordings may be reproduced, distributed, or transmitted in any form or by any means or stored in a database or retrieval system, without the prior written permission of Carola Jones, Teaching Artist

 • Home

-• Indigenous Arts
+• Indigenous Fashion Arts

 • Geechee Indigo